Central European Labour Studies Institute

-The Central European Labour Studies Institute (CELSI) is a research institute based in Bratislava, Slovakia that specialises in broadly defined labor issues, labour markets, and labor policy.
+The Central European Labour Studies Institute (CELSI) is a non-profit research institute based in Bratislava, Slovakia that fosters multidisciplinary research about the functioning of labour markets and institutions, work and organizations, business and society, and ethnicity and migration in the economic, social, and political life of modern societies.

+CELSI's mission is to produce rigorous, internationally recognized research on labor markets, support evidence-based policymaking for prosperous, decent, and sustainable labor markets, and foster talent through interdisciplinary collaboration and support for PhD development among junior researchers.

 Formation

 CELSI was founded in 2008 by Martin Kahanec and Marta Kahancova.
-At that time Marta Kahancova was a postdoctoral research fellow at the Max Planck Institute for the Study of Societies, Cologne, Germany, and Martin Kahanec was the deputy director of research at the Institute for the Study of Labor, Bonn, Germany and currently is a professor of economics at the School of Public Policy at the Central European University in Budapest, Hungary.
+At that time Marta Kahancova was a postdoctoral research fellow at the Max Planck Institute for the Study of Societies, Cologne, Germany, and Martin Kahanec was the deputy program director at the Institute for the Study of Labor, Bonn, Germany and currently is a professor at the Department of Public Policy at the Central European University in Vienna, Austria.

 Their objective was to create an institution where ideas and knowledge about labour markets in Central and Eastern Europe could be nurtured and shared.
 Therefore, as well as being an independent research institute with its own in-house research team, CELSI was also conceived as a means for building a network of research fellows across the globe.
 CELSI aims to contribute to evidence-based policy-making by providing salient knowledge about the functioning of labor markets.

 Research

-CELSI’s research is published in international peer-reviewed journals, such as the Economics of Transition, International Journal of Manpower, European Journal of Industrial Relations, International Migration Review, and the IZA Journal of Migration.
+CELSI’s research is published in international peer-reviewed journals, such as the Journal of Population Economics, Economics of Transition, International Journal of Manpower, European Journal of Industrial Relations, International Journal of Social Research Methodology, International Migration Review, and the IZA Journal of Migration.
 Books authored or edited by CELSI researchers have been published by renowned international publishers, including Palgrave, Edward Elgar, or Springer; book chapters appeared in edited volumes published by Oxford University Press.
-CELSI has participated in international research projects, including EU’s Framework Programmes and Horizon 2020 programmes.
+CELSI has participated in international research projects, including EU’s Framework Programmes and Horizon programmes.
 CELSI was an affiliate partner of the Marie Curie International Training Network EDUWORKS.